Ana Bogdan: 2018: Australian Open third round, top 70 debut

 The Australian Open saw Bogdan reach her best career result at a Grand Slam tournament, reaching the third round, upsetting 11th seed Kristina Mladenovic in straight sets in her first round match, and Yulia Putintseva in the second.
 As a result, she reached the top 100 for the first time in her career, at world No. 89 in the singles rankings.
 Bogdan then made the semifinals at both Monterrey and Bogotá.
 These results propelled her ranking into the top 70.

-2019–2021: French Open third round, maiden WTA 125 final
+2019–21: French Open third round, maiden WTA 125 final

 Bogdan reached the quarterfinals at the 2020 Prague Open but was forced to retire due to a thigh injury while leading in the first set of her last eight match with Kristýna Plíšková.

-She defeated fifth seed Barbora Krejčíková on her way to making the quarterfinals at the 2021 İstanbul Cup, at which point her run was ended by third seed Veronika Kudermetova.
+Bogdan defeated fifth seed Barbora Krejčíková on her way to making the quarterfinals at the 2021 İstanbul Cup, at which point her run was ended by third seed Veronika Kudermetova.

-Bogdan reached the third round of major for the second time at the 2021 French Open, defeating lucky loser Elisabetta Cocciaretto and benefitting from second seed Naomi Osaka withdrawing, before losing to Paula Badosa in three sets.
+The Romanian reached the third round of a major for the second time at the 2021 French Open, defeating lucky loser Elisabetta Cocciaretto and benefitting from second seed Naomi Osaka withdrawing, before losing to Paula Badosa in three sets.

-She made it into her first WTA 125 final at the 2021 Open de Limoges, losing to second seed Alison Van Uytvanck.
+Bogdan made it into her first WTA 125 final at the 2021 Open de Limoges, losing to second seed Alison Van Uytvanck.